 Affordability - your ability to afford debt.
 This is usually expressed in terms of your ability to pay the monthly repayments.

-Bankrupt – is when an individual cannot pay their debts and aren't able to reach an agreement with their creditors.
+Bankrupt - is when an individual cannot pay their debts and is unable to reach an agreement with their creditors.

 Cash flow - the measure of actual cash flowing in and out of a business.

-Creditor - a person or company to whom one owes money.
+Creditor - a person or company you owe money to.
 A creditor may be a bank or another company.

 Debt - money owed by one party, the debtor, to a second party, the creditor.
 Debt is generally subject to contractual terms regarding the amount and timing of repayments.

 Debt Consolidation - rolling multiple debts into a single monthly payment, making debt easier to manage.

 Equity Release - a means of retaining use of your house or other asset, whilst obtaining a lump sum or a steady stream of income, using the value of the house.